Frequently Asked Questions

 New students will be notified to make an appointment with an advisor.
 Continuing students must meet with their advisor to have the advisement block removed.
 Once block is removed, student is eligible to self enroll.
-The list of offered courses is available online at https://gothicnet.njcu.edu/, http://www.njcu.edu/ or here on the Registrar's Website.
+The list of offered courses is available online at Registrar's Website, and http://www.njcu.edu/Catalogs.aspx.
+Finally, you can log on to https://gothicnet.njcu.edu/ to self enroll.

 For instructions on how to place classes in Shopping Cart, log onto GothicNet, select the my menu tab, click on Students' link, go to the How Do I ? folder and click on place courses in Shopping Cart.

 If the class is full and it has Wait List option, (Yellow Triangle Icon) will appear on the screen.
 If you would like to be placed on the Wait List (check box) "Wait List if class is full".
 You will be notified thru your NJCU e-mail.
 If you have been placed on the Wait List, you have not been officially enrolled in the class.
 If a seat becomes available, you will be enrolled in the class and notified via your NJCU e-mail.
 It is the student responsibility to check their NJCU e-mail frequently regarding the Wait List request.
 Clink of the link for tutorial http://www.njcu.edu/registrar/registration/.